 broadcasting and the future regulation of TV ads.
 Coming up next: whither porn on the box?
 No, really.
 Kip Meek, former founder of the Spectrum consultancy and now senior partner at Ofcom, has revealed he has been having an intense correspondence over

-concern to many people is the detailed interpretation of some of the standards objectives especially 319(2)(f) and what will constitute "Generally accepted standards", "harmful and offensive content" and "adequate
+concern to many people is the detailed interpretation of some of the standards objectives especially 319(2)(f) and what will constitute "Generally accepted standards", "harmful and offensive content" and "adequate protection to

-is not being addressed first?
+fundamental issue is not being addressed first?
 Or at least before the consultations on electronic program guides, Ofcom’s tariffs and charging principles, the eligibility of religious bodies to own Broadcasting Act licences and other important but less

 The question has been asked of Kep Meek member of the Ofcom boad with responsibility for competition and standards.
 Ofwatch will report his reply.

 Ofcom have however scheduled a consultation on hoe they will deal with

 broadcasting complaints.
 This is scheduled for the first quarter of 2004

 Jonathan Edwards: What I don't like is gratuitous sex and and violence.
 I think it is bad and lazy TV and I don't know why we have to see it.

 What is it about Christianity that encourages so much arrogance to presume that they may speak for the rest of us.
 No suggestion that censorship should be based upon possible harm.
 Just a plain and straightforward despite of their